To be in academic good standing and to receive a graduate degree, a student must have a cumulative grade point average (GPA) of at least 3.0.

 If a student on academic WARNING fails to achieve a cumulative grade point average of at least 3.0 in the subsequent semester of attendance, then the student will be placed on academic PROBATION.

-A student on academic PROBATION may not continue the pursuit of the graduate degree program without a waiver from the Dean of the Graduate School acting on a recommendation from the appropriate program administrator.
-This recommendation must include a review of the student's status and a proposed plan of remediation which will allow the student an opportunity to return to a cumulative grade point average of at least 3.0 within one additional semester.
-If the cumulative grade point average is not at least 3.0 after this one additional semester, the student will be dismissed from his or her graduate program.
+A student on academic PROBATION may not continue the pursuit of a graduate degree program without a recommendation from the appropriate program administrator and a waiver from the Dean of the Graduate School.
+This recommendation must include a review of the student's current status and a proposed plan of remediation which provides the student an opportunity to return to a cumulative grade point average of at least 3.0 within one additional semester (fall or spring).
+The remediation plan must be submitted and approved in time for the student to register for the academic term (fall or spring) that immediately follows the term in which the student was placed on probation.
+If the student does not submit an acceptable plan in time to enroll for the next academic term (fall or spring), or if the cumulative grade point average is not at least 3.0 after this one additional semester, the student will be dismissed from his or her graduate program.

 A student on academic PROBATION is not eligible for a graduate assistantship or tuition waiver.

 Nine credits are considered a full-time graduate load.
 To receive financial aid, students must be enrolled at least half-time (ie 5 credits).
 Loan deferment may also require full or half-time status.
 Eligibility varies with financial aid programs and students should contact their lender for requirements.